nobasecode/okProxy/README.md

 okProxy is the easiest way to validate a list of proxies and select the working ones

 ### Note
-* You need to install both Halo and progress Packages , or you can get rid of them from the code
+* You need to install both Halo and progress Packages , or you can get rid of them in the code

 ### Format